 Professor Bob Nichol

-My main research interests and projects include: Studies of the large-scale structure in the Universe (Euclid, SDSS-III BOSS, ISW); Supernovae (SDSS-II Supernova Survey, DES); Galaxy properties as a function of environment (Galaxy Zoo, SDSS); Halo properties of galaxies and how they trace the underlying dark matter (BOSS); Advanced computational and statistical methods; Search for Extraterrestrial Intelligence (SETI, LOFAR).
+My main research interests and projects include: Studies of the large-scale structure in the Universe (Euclid, SDSS-III BOSS); Supernovae (DES, LSST); Galaxy properties as a function of environment (Galaxy Zoo); Data science (DISCnet).